krupaannajohn/Heart-Prediction-and-Analysis/README.md

 1. Clone the repository

-2. Download CSV file and the project file
+2. Download CSV file from the ZIP folder and the project file

 3. Navigate to the project directory